TeamVault/LLVM-CFI/README.md

 Usage
 =====

-Compile any project with Reckon.
+Compile any project with LLVM-CFI.
 If autotooled, make sure that the C/C++ compilers and flags outlined above are used.
-Reckon will generate folders called "SDOutput" which contains the analysis results.
+LLVM-CFI will generate folders called "SDOutput" which contains the analysis results.
 The folders are created in the directory the linker was called in.
 Use
 ```bash
     find . -type d -name "SDOutput"